JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   **Vulnerability versus exploit**\
   A vulnerability is an issue or weakness in a system or application, whereas an exploit is an active component used to carry out an attack.
 The purpose of an exploit is to ‘exploit’ a vulnerability.
 A vulnerability itself does not cause harm by itself but creates an opportunity for an attacker to exploit it.
+opener: DIVD's work is of great importance, here is why
 main:
   title: More text here
 ---
+✨  DIVD focuses on identifying and responsibly disclosing vulnerabilities in software and systems before they can be exploited by cybercriminals.

-✨ DIVD scans for both known ánd zero-day vulnerabilities.
-When vulnerable URLs or systems are detected, we send the owners of the website or system a notification email.
+✨ DIVD scans for both regular security vulnerabilities *and* zero-day vulnerabilities.
+DIVD requests the assignment of new unique identifiers (CVEs) when new (previously unknown) vulnerabilities are identified.

-✨ DIVD is a CVE Numbering Authority (CNA), which means that when we identify new (previously unknown) vulnerabilities we can request the assignment of unique identifiers (CVEs).

-✨ DIVD complements the work of other CSIRTs by focusing on proactive vulnerability disclosure and awareness.
-This approach helps in preventing cyber attacks and contributes to a safer digital world.

-In summary, DIVD plays a crucial role in identifying and mitigating cybersecurity threats, protecting both individuals and organizations from potential harm.
-By raising awareness about cybersecurity vulnerabilities and weaknesses, DIVD helps educate the public and businesses on how to protect themselves online.
+✨ DIVD is known for its transparency in reporting vulnerabilities and the steps taken to address them.
+This openness builds trust within the cybersecurity community and with the public.

+✨ DIVD focused on proactive vulnerability disclosure and awareness, therefore  complementing the work of other CSIRTs.
+Unlike many cybersecurity organizations that operate for profit, DIVD is a non-profit entity.

+✨ DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.